hlandau/acme.t/README.md

     $ git clone https://github.com/hlandau/acme.t
     $ cd acme.t
     $ make && sudo make install

+    # Run the quickstart wizard.
     $ sudo acmetool quickstart

+    # Configure your webserver to serve challenges if necessary.
+    $ ...

+    # Request the hostnames you want:
     $ sudo acmetool want example.com www.example.com

+    # Now you have certificates:
+    $ ls -l /var/lib/acme/live/example.com/

+    # Renew certificates automatically:
+    $ sudo /bin/sh -c "echo '42 0 * * * root /usr/local/bin/acmetool --batch' > /etc/cron.d/acmetool"

+The `quickstart` subcommand is a recommended wizard which guides you through the setup of ACME on your system.

+The `want` subcommand states that you want a certificate for the given hostnames.
+(If you want separate certificates for each of the hostnames, run the want subcommand separately for each hostname.)

+The default subcommand, `reconcile`, is like "make" and makes sure all desired hostnames are satisfied by valid certificates which aren't soon to expire.
+`want` calls `reconcile` automatically.

+If you run `acmetool reconcile` on a cronjob to facilitate automatic renewal, pass `--batch` to ensure it doesn't attempt to interact with a terminal.

 ## Introduction